 Do you need easy reading for ESL Beginners?
 Even if you're new to English, reading is a great way to practice it.
 It's important to find reading materials that you can understand.
 You don't want to stop too often to look up words.
 That interrupts you and makes it hard to follow the story.
 Success with easy reading will make you want more!

 If you want books you can carry with you, try children’s stories.
 Most are very well-written and interesting to adults as well as children.
-(They need to be, because adults buy them and often read them with their kids.)
+(They need to be because adults buy them and often read them with their kids.)
 Many are short, and illustrations make them easier to understand.

 At a library, you can borrow books for a few weeks at no cost.
 (I worked at a library for several years and have used libraries all my life.
 I can assure you that most librarians will be happy to answer your questions and to help you find what you want.)

 The easiest books are “I Can Read” books, or easy readers.
 After that, there are short chapter books and picture books that may also be easy enough for you to enjoy.

-Dr. Seuss (Theodore Geisel) wrote some of the first beginning readers, including The Cat in the Hat and Green Eggs and Ham.
+Dr. Seuss wrote some of the first beginning readers.
+See The Cat in the Hat series and Green Eggs and Ham.
 There are many child detective easy readers.
 See also animal stories, like Little Bear by Else Minarik and Frog and Toad are Friends by Arnold Lobel.

 For adults, I recommend the Amelia Bedelia books by Peggy Parish.

 Amelia Bedelia is a maid who is easily confused by English idioms.
 She tries her best to follow instructions for cleaning the house, but she makes lots of mistakes.
 (Her boss asks her to dust the furniture, so she sprinkles powder on it, instead of using a cloth to remove the dust.)
 Children find these stories very funny.
 So do adults.
 You may have found some of thee expressions confusing too!